Duet3D/wiki-content/User_manual/Connecting_hardware/Display_12864.md

 Some Duets support 12864 mono graphics LCD displays with a rotary encoder.

 There are two types of controller chip commonly used in these controllers: ST7920 and ST7567.
 Some Duets support one or both of these types - see below for details.
-Both types use a menu system stored on the SD card, see [Duet 2 Maestro 12864 display menu system](/User_manual/Connecting_hardware/Display_12864_menu).
+Both types use a menu system stored on the SD card, see [12864 display menu system](/User_manual/Connecting_hardware/Display_12864_menu).

 Certain board versions have different methods of controlling the backlight on these boards.